 Axton was born in southwest Oklahoma inDuncan and grew up in a little town, Comanche.
 Songwriting ran in his family.
 His mother, Mae Axton, co-wrote Elvis’ first hit “Heartbreak Hotel.”
-Throughout his childhood he was encouraged to learn music through his parents.
+Throughout his childhood, he was encouraged to learn music through his parents.
 His mother started him in piano lessons, while his dad helped him develop his baritone vocal technic.
 Axton became popular in the folk music scene when he left the Navy.
-He had also previously attended Oklahoma State University and played football (Go pokes!).
+He had also previously attended Oklahoma State University and played football (Go Pokes!).

 In 1973 Axton released Less Than The Song on A&M records.
 He did not sing any of his popular songs on this release, but he took a much different approach to the modern musical stylings.
 The album contains barely any drums and each song is mellow.
-This was a different venture when compared to other recordings in the early 70’s.
+This was a different venture when compared to other recordings in the early ’70s.
 It wasn’t nearly country, rock, or folk.

 The album opens with “Sweet Misery.”
 I was hooked by the initial guitar picking.
 The song speaks of how misery often loves company, yet he turns it around with a simple, primary twist.
-In the second verse he offers the listener a puppy.
+In the second verse, he offers the listener a puppy.
 He explains how the puppy will treat you and goes on to say that the listener seems happy.
 A great ode to enjoy the simple things in life and not join those in misery.

 He finishes off this side with “Peacemaker.”
 This is a song speaking of draft dodging, which was a hot topic during this time (Vietnam War).
 Axton uses his higher register in this song as he crones “He was almost to sweet Canada’s border when he ran into a man who was high on gunpowder and a federal order.”
-The draft dodger is killed in the song, yet it talks how a war bond paid for his birth and how his father was fighting over seas to help pay for his illnesses.
-He suggested that this seemed to be a country of restraint rather then freedom.
+The draft dodger is killed in the song, yet it talks about how a war bond paid for his birth and how his father was fighting overseas to help pay for his illnesses.
+He suggested that this seemed to be a country of restraint rather than freedom.
 Axton concludes that the dodger died for his country and was not mistaken.
 I may not fully agree with the context of the song, but this is a true gem.

 Axton left this world in 1999 after suffering a heart attack.
 One of his most famous lyrics was, “Well I’ve never been to Heaven, but I’ve been to Oklahoma.”
 In his eyes, he had lived Heaven on earth and he is now living the real deal.
-Thank goodness he had never been to Spain and that many of us Okies are living in some beautiful red dirt.
+The King singing Axton’s “Never Been to Spain.”